 [ASK ALL] If, for example, participants fail to achieve their performance targets, what support will you offer to participants to achieve their performance targets?
 And for how long will this support be offered?

 [IF APPLICABLE] How do you go about in optimizing the impact of support you’ll be offering?
-[Probe if implementer is testing whether certain cohorts perform better to test relationship between training activities and adoption of specific SEM activities to optimize program performance.]
+[Probe if implementation vendor is testing whether certain cohorts perform better to test relationship between training activities and adoption of specific SEM activities to optimize program performance.]

 M&V, data challenges, & savings estimation